 Python Lambda Function

-While you would normally define a function with the keyword def and a name, you can use the lambda keyword to define anonymous functions without a name.
+While you normally define a function with the keyword def and a name, you can use the lambda keyword to define anonymous functions without a name.
 An anonymous function is variably called a lambda function.

 What are Python Lambda Functions